0x0539/tap.io/README.md

 #### handle(state, event)

-This function should process the given event and alter the state according to the mechanics of your game.
-For example, if your game has a *spawnMonster* event, your code might look like this:
+The handle function is called to apply "events" to the game state.
+Your implementation should process the event, updating the game state according according to the mechanics of your game.

+For example, your implementation might contain something like the following:

 ```
 if(event.data.type == 'spawnMonster')
   state.monsters.push({type: event.data.monsterType, x: event.data.monsterX, y: event.data.monsterY});
 ```

-This code should also be deterministic.
+This function must be deterministic.

 #### validate(state, event)

-This function should throw an exception if **event** is invalid, given the **state**.
+The handle function should throw an exception if **event** is invalid, given the **state**.
 This can be used, for example, to prevent users from modifying each others positions by checking to see if **event.senderSessionId** (secure field set by the server) matches *event.data.playerId**.

-This code should also be deterministic in its throwing of errors.
+This function must be deterministic (careful that errors are thrown deterministically).

 ### Task 2.
 Renderer